bogeeee/pve-manager-electrified/docs/security.md

   **This has to be fixed**.
 - Custom IP filters and ssl settings from /etc/default/pveproxy have no effect with PVE electrified.
 - The original server on port 8005 is bound to localhost/loopback interface only👍.

+# Web code

+Compared to classic proxmox, the processing is shifted much more towards the client (browser).
+Pve-electrified- or plugin client code request the server directly to run shell commands.
+The server will check, if the current web user has root permissions (yes, you must be logged in as root, for most of the new features, this is a bit the downside here).
+This different paradigm doesn't weaken security, because it's the same semantics: If someone pwns the browser, we're screwed in both cases.
+The logon state will be cached in the pve-electrified's browser session (opposed to the **original pve server on 8005**'s browser session).
+This allows us fast websocket calls for the small price that **logouts** get propagated a few seconds later.
+TODO: implement regular login-state polling, to propagate logouts.

 # Development mode